 Take the Last Laugh

-I used to have this issue especially during my younger days.
-But now, I can’t be bothered anymore.
+I used to have this issue especially during my younger days, but not anymore.
 The reason is that only Allah knows that I always get the last laugh after ‘researching’ and knowing the lives of those who dared to ask/shame me are so miserable yet pretentious.
+But I’m neither a bully nor that shallow to mock the hardships faced by others.
+I have class.
+Oops!

 Government Needs to Act

-I know that this is almost impossible but it would be great if there’s an act that can govern the mouths of these people.
-I know there’s already one for body shaming.
-Serve them right.
+I know that this is almost impossible but it would be great if there’s an act that can ‘govern’ the mouths of these people.
+I know there’s already one for body shaming, as depicted in the picture above.
+Serves them right.
 But seriously, the government needs to look into this matter too.
-What gives some people the right to mentally torture others by asking all sorts of questions?
+What gives some people the right to mentally torture others by asking all sorts of sensitive questions?

 Thanks for reading.